nens/threedi-docs/source/h_simulation_settings.rst

 Limiters
 ^^^^^^^^

 A limiter is a general term used for certain aspects in numerical schemes that limit the effect of high gradients in flow or forcing.
-This is to avoid strong oscillations, instabilities in the solution and to increase the accuracy.
+They are used to avoid strong oscillations, instabilities in the solution and to increase the accuracy.
 3Di has various limiters implemented, which can be switched on or off.

 .. _limiter_gradient: